13 Managing Assets

 The following actions are available in the upper left corner:

-• help Open the corresponding chapter of the user manual.
+• Open the corresponding chapter of the user manual.

-• list Show the list page of all TLS certificates.
+• Show the list page of all TLS certificates.

-• export Export the TLS certificate as an XML file.
+• Export the TLS certificate as an XML file.